stratum-mining/sv2-spec/03-Protocol-Overview.md

    Also referred to as Pool Server, or just Pool.
 Produces jobs (for those not declaring jobs via the Job Declaration Protocol), validates shares, and ensures blocks found by clients are propagated through the network (though clients which have full block templates MUST also propagate blocks into the Bitcoin P2P network).

 3. **Mining Proxy (optional)**
-   Sits in between Mining Device(s) and Pool Server, aggregating connections for efficiency.
+   Sits in between Mining Device(s) and a Mining Protocol Server, aggregating connections for efficiency.
    May optionally provide additional monitoring, receive work from a Job Declarator and use custom work with a pool, or provide other services for a farm.

 4. **Job Declarator (optional)**